lgallo95/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map creates a new array
+.reduce adds all elements in an array
+.filter creates a new array any data that passes the created function

 2. Explain the difference between a callback and a higher order function.

+Higher order function takes a function as an argument and a callback is passed to another function.

 3. Explain what a closure is.

+it is a function that is enclosed in another function and allows access to an outer function’s scope from an inner function.

 4. Describe the four principles of the 'this' keyword.

+Principle 1: Window/Global Object Binding

+   When in the global scope "This" will be a window/console object

+Principle 2: Implicit Binding

+    When a . calls a function there needs to be an object before the dot.

+Principle 3: New binding

+    When we use a constructor function "this" will refer to a specific area that the object is created and returned

+Principle 4: Explicit binding

+    When we use call or apply "this" is defined

 5. Why do we need super() in an extended class?

+It will inherit the parent's properties.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.